Medical expert of the article

 - Physical stress (overload).

-- Surgical interventions, direct trauma, intramuscular injection.
+- Surgical interventions, direct trauma, intramuscular injections.

 - Spasms (epilepsy, tetanus), childbirth.